AJ Designer

 Frequently Asked Questions

-How many psi are in one atmosphere?
+How many psi are in 1 atmosphere?

-One standard atmosphere (atm) equals approximately 14.696 psi (pounds per square inch).
-Standard atmospheric pressure is defined as exactly 101,325 pascals.
+One standard atmosphere is about 14.696 psi and exactly 101,325 pascals.

 What is the difference between bar and atm?